SriSarveshA1/mailing_service/README.md

 1. OAuth Integration: Integrates OAuth access to Gmail for secure email access.
 2. Email Context Analysis: Utilizes Gemini's API to understand the context of incoming emails and assign automatic labels (Interested, Not Interested, More Information).
 3. Automated Replies: Generates and sends automated replies based on email context using Gemini's API.
-4. Task Scheduling: Implements BullMQ as the task scheduler for efficient task management.
+4. Task Scheduling: Implements BullMQ as the job scheduler for an efficient email-sending process using a queue.

 ---